-If you receive unsolicited information that may contain trade secrets or other confidential information of a third party, immediately forward the information. to Archer Legal.
+If you receive unsolicited information that may contain trade secrets or other confidential information of a third party, immediately forward the information to your Hemisphere Counsel or Compliance Counsel.

 Copyrighted materials and licensed software You are responsible for properly handling copyrighted materials.
-When in doubt: do not copy, seek written authorization from the copyright owner, or get clarification from Archer Legal.
+When in doubt: do not copy, seek written authorization from the copyright owner, or get clarification from your Hemisphere Counsel or Compliance Counsel.

-Before installing any software not provided by the Company's IT Department. employees must obtain the approval of the IT Department.
+Before installing any software not provided by the Company's IT Department, employees must obtain the approval of the IT Department.